tytydraco/ExamineScraper/supplements/sea-buckthorn.md

 Sea Buckthorn contains:

-Hippophaeosides A-C[5]Hippophins C-F (seeds of the sinensis variant[6]) which are kaempferol glycosidesThere are some molecules that are (currently known to be) unique to sea buckthorn and are named after it accordingly.
+Hippophaeosides A-C[5]Hippophins C-F (seeds of the sinensis variant[6]) which are kaempferol glycosides There are some molecules that are (currently known to be) unique to sea buckthorn and are named after it accordingly.
 They appear to be flavonoid glycosides

 Procyanidins[7] comprised of catechin, epicatechin, gallocatechin, and epigallocatechin[8]Various forms of Quercetin (itself at 29.7µg/g in the seeds only) including Pentamethylquercetin,[9] Isorhamnetin (3.74-147µg/g and highest in leaves[10] or 27.91-112.65µg/g in water extracts[11]) and related glycosides,[12][13] Quercetin-3,O-galactoside (34.98-334µg/g and highest in leaves),[10] Quercetin-3-O-glucoside-7-O-rhamnoside,[13] and Rutin (155-365µg/g and highest in leaves)[10]Myricetin (27.1-161.7µg/g)[10]Kaempferol (4.29-54.6µg/g[10][14] or 10.74-46.43µg/g[11]) and glycosides[6][15]Tiliroside (0.05%)[5]Zeaxanthin as the most abundant carotenoid[16] at 2.34-3.34mg/g[17][16] and a particular abundance of the Zeaxanthin-C16:0,C16:0 ester (18.53-21.27% total carotenoids)[16]Other carotenoids including neoxanthin (0.01-0.08% total carotenoids),[16] Lutein (0.23-0.27% total carotenoids),[16] β-carotene (14.68-29.06% total carotenoids),[16] and γ-carotene (2.39-3.99% total carotenoids).[16]
-Total carotenoids in the fruits range from 8.85-25.51mg/100g with an outlier of 43.06mg/100g[18]Inositol[19]Ursolic acid and ursolic aldehyde[5]Methyl gallate and gallic acid[5] and larger tannin structures such as casuarinin (leaves)[20]Pomolic acid[5]Panthenoic Acid (Vitamin B5) in the berries[21]Vitamins B1, B2, and B6 in the berries[21]Nicotinamide, Folate, and Biotin in the berries[21][22]Vitamin C in the berries (0.4% or 400mg/100g by dry weight[23])[21]Vitamin E in the berries[21]β-sitosterol[5]Beyond the hippophins, sea buckthorn appears to have a large variety of the standard polyphenolics with more relevant concentrations of quercetin and its analogues (isorhamnetin, quercetin glycosides) as well as procyanidins made of catechins.
+Total carotenoids in the fruits range from 8.85-25.51mg/100g with an outlier of 43.06mg/100g[18]Inositol[19]Ursolic acid and ursolic aldehyde[5]Methyl gallate and gallic acid[5] and larger tannin structures such as casuarinin (leaves)[20]Pomolic acid[5]Panthenoic Acid (Vitamin B5) in the berries[21]Vitamins B1, B2, and B6 in the berries[21]Nicotinamide, Folate, and Biotin in the berries[21][22]Vitamin C in the berries (0.4% or 400mg/100g by dry weight[23])[21]Vitamin E in the berries[21]β-sitosterol[5]
+Beyond the hippophins, sea buckthorn appears to have a large variety of the standard polyphenolics with more relevant concentrations of quercetin and its analogues (isorhamnetin, quercetin glycosides) as well as procyanidins made of catechins.
 Kaempferol is also a large component, as it is also the backbone for the hippophins

 The fatty acid composition (found in seed and berry oils with fat content, but not in supplements derived from leaves) includes:

 23.4% (range of 17-27%) of palmitic acid[24][25]17.3% (range of 10-22%) of palmitoleic acid[24][25]1.5% of stearic acid[24]20.5%[24] or 20-40% as a range of oleic acid[25]5.5% of vaccenic acid (18:1n7)[24]17.9% (10-20% range) of linoleic acid[24][25]11.4% of alpha-linolenic acid[24]Whereas volatile compounds include:

-Vomifoliol[5]2-methylbutanoic acid ethyl ester[26]3-methylbutanoic acid ethyl ester[26]Hexanoic and octanoic acid ethyl esters[26]3-methylbutyl 2-methylbutanoate and 3-methylbutyl 3-methylbutanoate[26]Benzoic acid methyl ester[26]The aforementioned compounds confer taste and aromatic properties to sea buckthorn, but their contributions to health effects are not known
+Vomifoliol[5]2-methylbutanoic acid ethyl ester[26]3-methylbutanoic acid ethyl ester[26]Hexanoic and octanoic acid ethyl esters[26]3-methylbutyl 2-methylbutanoate and 3-methylbutyl 3-methylbutanoate[26]Benzoic acid methyl ester[26]
+The aforementioned compounds confer taste and aromatic properties to sea buckthorn, but their contributions to health effects are not known

 The total antioxidant capacity of the plant appears to be about 0.2–18.2% (ABTS method) or 0.7–28.2% (TEAC method) as potent as Trolox (water soluble Vitamin E) using a variety of analytical methods, with the higher values thought to be more reflective of the plant as compounds could have been destroyed with other testing methods.[10]
 Other studies have noted that gallic acid equivalents (GAE) of seabuckthorn are 76.07–93.72mg/g in the leaves[11] (higher at 363mg/g in the water extract[1]) and that seabuckthorn is less potent than Vitamin C in vitro.[11]
 Total carotenoids can vary from 1.5−18.5mg/100g fresh weight of the berries.[27]

 Most antioxidants appear to accumulate in the seeds relative to the pulp, leaves, or stem, despite most flavonoids being in the leaves (and least in seeds).[10]
 The total phenolic content of the leaves is 47.06–66.03mg/g rutin equivalents (RE).[11]

 The antioxidative potency of sea buckthorn is present and somewhat respectable, but when compared to the research standards (Vitamin E, Vitamin C, Gallic Acid) it appears to be significantly weaker

 2.